sctthffnr/frontend-optimized/README.md

 # Optimized Web Pages

-## Building project
+## Building the project

+The project contains src and dist directories.
+Gulp tasks perform a number of optimizations to the code in the src directory to prepare the code for production use.

-The project contains an src and dist directory.
-To build the project for production, install the modules located in the package.json file:
+Before running the gulp tasks to build the project, install the modules located in the package.json file:

 `npm install`

+Next, run the gulp task:

+`gulp`

+Once this is done, the dist directory will contain the files for production use.

+To view the project, open dist/index.html in a web browser.

 ## PageSpeed Task